 Tip: I tested out the Behr Marquee paint line, mainly out of curiosity, so I could have some experience using it to pass along to you.
 My verdict: it’s not worth the extra cost when you’re getting a custom color.
 The main reason is that the one-coat guarantee ONLY applies to a specific list of colors, so you’re basically not getting any additional coverage-magic when you need a specific color you already like.
 I’ve always loved Behr paint for quality vs. cost and it’s why I do lot of color-matching to their stuff, but the difference in cost between the Marquee and the Ultra is pretty significant, and I still had to do two coats.
 So, save your money and get Ultra instead!

 Also?
 There is SO MUCH CUTTING IN with this room!
 A wrote a tutorial on how to do this without painter’s tape ages ago right here, but even with plenty of practice, it’s a LOT of painting.
+I didn’t want to remove the builder grade doors from their hinges or take apart the door hardware so cutting in was the winning method.
+I could spray but taping and covering the floors and white trim to protect them from overspray is a TON more work than just taking my time with a brush.
 There are FOUR doorways (door to the room, two closets, and bathroom door) and FOUR windows to paint around.
 These are my favorite tools for this, which you’ll also spot in the video (I actually started doing the trim with another brush and later switched back to what I love because it’s so much better!).
 The difference between the blue handle and black handle brush is that the bristles on the black one are great for the higher sheen on the trim.

 Want to see the room makeover in action?
 Here’s a quick compilation of things so far!

 So, as of this update, the paint isn’t done, but there are lots of changes to wake up to lately.
-Once the wall paint is done, I’m planning to paint the doors (thinking either the same black as the trim or just a couple of shades lighter?), add a custom trim design to the doors (really looking forward to sharing that tutorial with ya), add a feature wall (!!), switching out some furniture, and more.
+Once the wall paint is done, I’m planning on using black door paint (thinking either the same true black as the trim, just in a satin finish, or just a couple of shades lighter?), add a custom trim design to the doors (really looking forward to sharing that tutorial with ya), add a feature wall (!!), switching out some furniture, layering in some decorations, and more.
 I think the window film tutorial will be the next tutorial I post, so keep your eyes peeled for that!